-Slain hero of French extremist attack gets posthumous honor
+Slain French attack hero honored in grand national homage

-PARIS (AP) — The slain hero of last week’s extremist attack in southern France will be posthumously awarded the Legion of Honor by French President Emmanuel Macron Wednesday during a solemn day-long national homage to him.
+PARIS (AP) — The slain hero of last week’s extremist attack in southern France is being honored in an elaborate, daylong national homage led by French President Emmanuel Macron.

-France’s highest award will be bestowed on Col. Arnaud Beltrame during the various ceremonial events that both honor his memory and provide a focal point for national grief after last Friday’s deadly attack.
+It comes as questions are being raised about possible failures in French counterterrorism tracking of the gunman, who was on a radicalization watch list before he went on a rampage last Friday.

-It includes a minute’s silence in French police stations and many events in schools.
-Beltrame’s coffin will be carried in procession from the Pantheon across Paris to the Hotel des Invalides, where a ceremony will take place.
-Some 2,000 high school students and scores of police are attending the Paris homage that began with the French revolutionary anthem the Marseillaise being sung by gendarmes in the French Interior Ministry.
+The coffin of Lt.
+Col. Arnaud Beltrame was carried in procession in the Wednesday morning drizzle from the Pantheon across Paris to the Hotel des Invalides, the final resting place of Napoleon.

 Most Read Nation & World Stories